profjere/comm269JavaScriptExamFall2019/README.md

 For (var i=0; i<100; i=i+15){
 console.log(i)}
 ```
 6) Correct the five errors: or to put it another way, there are five changes to make this work.
-Your intention is to create a program that prints an asterisk in the Javascript console as many times as dictated by the random number selected in the first line:
+Your intention is to create a program that prints an asterisk in the Javascript console as many times as dictated by the random number selected in the first line.
+[15 points]
 ```
 var x=Math.rug(Math.random()*100);